OguzPastirmaci/oci-kuberay/README.md

 3 - Copy the content in the email to `~/.oci/config`.

-The content will look like below:
+The content will look like below (redacted version):

 ```
 [DEFAULT]